 Third-party employment screening companies conduct background checks based on the type of information employers are looking for.
 However, not all background checks are the same.
 Some companies request a full background check, while others may want just a candidate’s job history and criminal records to be looked into.

-Companies such as Barada report their findings to their clients’ human resources department for them to make a hiring decision.
+An employee background check company such as Barada Associates reports its findings to its clients’ human resources department for them to make a hiring decision.
 It’s important to note that companies treat the information they receive differently.
 Some companies, for example, may hire a candidate even though there were some negative findings on the background check report, while other companies may choose not to hire the employee.

 We encourage companies to have a written policy stating procedures and expectations for employment at the company.
 That way companies won’t make decisions on a case-by-case basis, and, instead, have documents to provide job applicants with the expectations the business has regarding hiring candidates.

-What Causes a Job Candidate to Fail a Background Check?
+What Could Cause a Job Candidate to Fail a Background Check?

 Although it’s not always clear why a potential employer ultimately chooses not to hire a candidate based on an applicant’s background check, here are some of the most common reasons.